Joehaozhang/Bayesian-Activity-Detection-with-Consistent-Sparsity-and-System-Parameter-Learning/README.md

 Generate PFA, PMD, and NMSE by selecting different threshold for dominant channel energy

 ## Copyright
-If you use this code, please cite our article [Link](https://ieeexplore.ieee.org/document/10418889).
+If you use this code, please cite [our published TSP article](https://ieeexplore.ieee.org/document/10418889).